 A FAMILY OF INTELLECTUALS

-Grandfather was a well-known doctor, reputed for treating and curing rare illness cases which other doctors deemed untreatable.
+My grandfather was a well-known doctor, reputed for treating and curing rare illness cases which other doctors deemed untreatable.
 Because of his name, many famous people in China came to him for treatment, including the last emperor, Pu Yi, after Pu Yi became an average citizen of China.

 When the sailors came back, they would wipe the little handprints off the car, and polish the car until again you could see your own reflection on it.
 Then the sailors would stand at attention, waiting to take Grandfather back to the hospital.
 They stood with their chins up, backs straight, and eyes steadily casting forward.
-The neighborhood boys would put on homemade straw hats with two straw streamers flowing, standing at attention next to the sailors.

 In my mind, I can still clearly see the sailors in their crisply pressed white uniforms, with blue striped collars.
 Two inscribed black silk ribbons at the rear of the sailor cap would sway with wind over their shoulders.
 As a little girl, I was absolutely fascinated with these sailors.
+Up to this day, navy is my favorite army forces.

 Our home was in a classical architecture style, referred to as four-in-one style residences.
 It's a key characteristic of Beijing dated from the Ming Dynasty.
 It has four houses facing each direction, surrounding a courtyard, with a red gate and high walls.